julienbrg/affix-ui/README.md

 - Live demo: https://affix-ui.vercel.app/
 - Demo video: https://youtu.be/XoquF4TzP54

-Organisations, businesses and individuals can authenticate their documents using Filecoin while keeping their existing workflows intact.
+Organisations, businesses and individuals can authenticate their documents onchain while keeping their existing workflows intact.
 Anyone can then instantly verify that documents are genuine and unaltered.

 ## Install